Paper invoices prevent accounts payable efficiency

-High rates of paper and unstructured email invoices prevent efficient invoice handling in middle market companies.
-Switching to e-invoices can spark Accounts Payable improvement.
+High rates of paper invoices and unstructured email (that is, traditional PDF) invoices prevent efficient invoice handling in middle market companies.
+Switching to e-invoices can spark accounts payable improvement.

-Paper invoices, as well as email invoices with unstructured invoice data, continue to be the main sources of inefficiencies in Accounts Payable (AP) departments.
+Paper invoices, as well as PDF invoices emailed as attachments with unstructured invoice data, continue to be the main sources of inefficiencies in accounts payable (AP) departments.
 And it is not only the SME companies that struggle to transition to electronic AP processes.
 According to a PayStream Advisors study, Lower Middle Market companies ($100–$500 million in revenue) have high rates of paper and unstructured invoices, too: 30% of invoices are received on paper and 43% via email (2018 Payables Insight Report, PayStream Advisors).

 How much are you paying to receive a paper invoice?

 Switching from paper to electronic invoices alone can spark the broader improvement in accounts payable efficiency.
 The cost savings potential is 64% per received invoice if a paper invoice (cost €17.60) can be sent and received as an electronic one (cost €6.40), and if it includes all the needed invoice data for electronic processing (Business Case E-Invoicing, Billentis/Bruno Koch, 2017).

 Typically, an employee in an accounts payable department processes 5 000–15 000 paper invoices per year.
 So, according to the Billentis Business Case, the cost of accounts payable staff alone runs between €5–€15 per invoice.
 And additional cost comes from the paper-based approval and payment workflow and archiving.

 These figures alone speak clearly of the benefits of receiving electronic invoices.
 But reaching the savings fully and improving accounts payable efficiency requires focusing on more than just the invoice.

 Here are four important areas to look into.